Moineau54/link_extractor/README.md

 - `-v, --verbose` - Display detailed output including all scripts found
 - `--asc` - Sort domains in ascending order (used with --list)
 - `--desc` - Sort domains in descending order (used with --list)
+- `--with-head, -wh` - Lets the script open a browser window instead of running headless
 - `-h, --help` - Display usage information

 ## Configuration